 - Parents have the right to have complaints about possible breaches of student data addressed.
 Complaints should be directed to the District Superintendent of HFM BOCES.

 - This bill of rights is subject to change based on regulations of the commissioner of education and the NYSED chief privacy officer.

 If at any time the district learns that student and/or teacher/principal data has been compromised, parents and guardians will be notified, and the data breach will be reported to the state Education Department.
-Parents who have concerns or complaints about data privacy or security may file a complaint by contacting the HFM Data Protection Officer, Deputy Superintendent Dr. Lorraine Hohenforst at (518) 736-4305.
+Parents who have concerns or complaints about data privacy or security may file a complaint by contacting the HFM Data Protection Officer, Assistant Superintendent for BOCES Operations and Component District Services Aaron Bochniak, at (518) 736-4305.

 In accordance with federal and state laws and regulations regarding the maintenance of student records, the HFM BOCES Board of Education recognizes the legal requirement to protect the confidentiality of student records.
 The District Superintendent shall ensure that the procedures for the confidentiality of student records shall be consistent with federal and state law pursuant to the authority of the Commissioner of Education.
 It is the intent of HFM BOCES to limit the disclosure of information contained in a student’s education records except by prior consent of the student’s parent(s) or guardian(s) or the eligible student, unless otherwise provided by law.

 Parent(s) or guardian(s) and eligible students have the following rights under the Family Educational Rights and Privacy Act (FERPA):

 - The right to inspect and review the student’s record